avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 another piece of very very good news bidenharris 2020

-### Top 5 negative tweets from August regarading 2020 US Elections from original content
+### Top 5 negative tweets from August regarading 2020 US Elections from original content (not including retweets)
 realdonaldtrump wheres the horrible option

 senatormelendez it looks like your boss realdonaldtrump is allowing putin to terrorise troops but you and gop are too scared of telling trump pathetic foxandfriends cbsnews newshour abc breitbartnews